-The coronavirus ("COVID-19") pandemic had a significant effect on the nature of our workplace.
-Implementing remote and hybrid work options has been attractive to many people and we expect it will continue.
-Many programs were implemented during the pandemic including self-care time off, pay for those in quarantine or with childcare needs, flexibility with paid time off policies and providing resources through care.com.
-Our employee retention rate remains at historically high levels which results in greater customer satisfaction and continuity of service.
-The Company offers total rewards that address employees at various stages of their personal lives and careers, including a student loan repayment program, paid parental leave, more flexibility in paid time off and a retirement transition option.
+The Company offers total rewards that address employees at various stages of their personal lives and careers, including a student loan repayment program, enhanced financial and emotional wellness programs and initiatives, undergraduate and graduation tuition, paid parental leave, recently enhanced paid time off, additional flexibility in work schedules with hybrid and remote work, paid leave benefits and a retirement transition option.
 The Company's incentive programs recognize all full-time employees at all levels and are designed to motivate employees to support achievement of company success, with appropriate risk assessment and prevention measures designed to prevent fraud.